Non-clinical CORE Training Programs

 Practical Skills for Dementia Care (Optional add on)

-Learn the theory about what’s happening in the brain along with practical techniques so you not just survive but thrive as a care provider.
+Learn the theory about what’s happening in the brain along with practical techniques, so you not just survive but thrive as a care provider.
 Teepa Snow’s Positive Approach to Care’s (PAC) mission is to transform the experience of dementia – worldwide for families, care communities, home care agencies and healthcare professionals.
 PAC offers workable solutions, skills, and approaches to bring real hope, possibility, and significant shifts to your experience of dementia and dementia care.